Bravery Exemplified: Semenesh’s Story

 The employment opportunities in her village were limited; Semenesh and most of her family members would spend their days searching for work in surrounding farms.
 The youngest of three, Semenesh spent her childhood doing odd jobs to help contribute to her family’s income.
-Her childhood, however, was cut too short: at the age of 13 she was married off to a man in a nearby village.
+Her childhood, however, was cut too short when she was married to a man in a nearby village and soon became pregnant.

 The isolation of fistula

 After three agonising days in labour with no medical assistance, Semenesh was finally transported to a government hospital where she delivered a stillborn baby while unconscious.
 She was left with a double fistula and severe injuries to her legs that left her immobile.